pauldcs/tester.sh/readme.md

     options such as the name of the program to test, the suffix of the input files, and the directories containing the input and expected output files.

-    The `-c` (compare) argument enables reports when the infile does not match the outfile.

     The `-m` argument specifies the mode in which the tests should be run.
       If the mode is "args-mode" (default), the content of the infile is passed as arguments to the program.